Chris Herrmann: Tampa Bay Rays

 On January 13, 2020, Herrmann signed a minor league deal with the Tampa Bay Rays.
 Herrmann did not play in a game for the Rays organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Herrmann exercised his opt-out clause on July 18, 2020, and became a free agent.

 San Francisco Giants

 On July 25, 2020, Herrmann signed a minor league deal with the San Francisco Giants organization.
 Herrmann also did not play in a game for the Giants organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.

 Boston Red Sox

 On February 11, 2021, Herrmann signed a minor-league deal with the Boston Red Sox.
-Herrmann played in 48 games with the Triple-A Worcester Red Sox in 2021, slashing .222/.328/.431 with 7 home runs and 20 RBI.
-He elected free agency following the season on November 7, 2021.
+Herrmann played in 48 games with the Triple-A Worcester Red Sox in 2021, slashing .222/.328/.431 with seven home runs and 20 RBI.
+He elected free agency following the season on November 7.

 Washington Nationals

 On March 16, 2022, Herrmann signed a minor league contract with the Washington Nationals that included an invitation to Spring Training.
+Herrmann appeared in 28 games for the Triple-A Rochester Red Wings, hitting .173/.267/.187 with no home runs and 8 RBI.
 He was released on August 9, 2022.

+Kansas City Monarchs

+On March 22, 2023, Herrmann signed with the Acereros de Monclova of the Mexican League.
+However, prior to the start of the season, on April 18, he signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+Herrmann played in 94 games for Kansas City, hitting .355/.439/.617 with 23 home runs and 88 RBI.
+He was additionally named an All–Star for the Monarchs during the season.
+In September 2023, Herrmann was loaned to the AAPB's Fargo-Moorhead RedHawks to participate in the 2023 Baseball Champions League Americas, which the RedHawks won.
+After the 2023 season, Herrmann became a free agent.